 3 Types of Enclosure Cooling Methods for HMI Equipment

 HMIs (human machine interfaces) are used to provide information and control inputs to plant and machinery.
-HMIs usually incorporate a visual display on a touch screen, letting users enter information and activate plant and machinery through soft buttons configured on the screen.
+HMIs usually incorporate a visual display on a touch screen, letting users enter information and activate plant machinery functions through soft buttons configured on the screen.

 HMIs are generally robust and able to tolerate difficult environments.
 However, for reliable long-term operation they are best installed in temperature-controlled enclosures so that there’s little chance of the equipment malfunctioning.